Physics Informed Token Transformer for Solving Partial Differential Equations: Results

 \section{Results}

-We now compare PITT against FNO on our various data sets.
+We now compare PITT with both embedding methods against FNO, DeepONet, and OFormer on our various data sets. $\dagger$ indicates our novel embedding method and * indicates standard embedding.
 All experiments were run with five random splits of the data.
 Reported results and shaded regions in plots are the mean and one standard deviation of each result, respectively.
 Experiments were run with a 60-20-20 train-validation-test split.
 Early stopping is also used, where the epoch with lowest validation loss is used for evaluation.
+Note: parameter count represents total number of parameters.
+In some cases PITT variants use a smaller underlying neural operator and have lower parameter count than the baseline model.
 Hyperparameters for each experiment are given in the appendix.